 Molecular Cell Biology

 Another group of Arp2/3 complex interactors is called type II NPFs, and in mammals comprises the Src-substrate cortactin and its haematopoietic counterpart HS1.
 Both proteins accumulate at sites of dynamic actin assembly, and show a great degree of co-localization in cells with Arp2/3-complex.
-In our group, we have generated a murine, conditional cortactin mutant model, which allows dissecting cortactin function in specific processes and tissues.
+In our group, we have generated a murine, conditional cortactin KO mutant, which – in combination with a previously published conventional HS1 mutant model - allows dissecting cortactin/HS1 functions in specific processes and tissues.

 Our work benefits from numerous, fruitful national and international collaborations, for instance with the labs of

 - Cord Brakebusch (Kopenhagen, Denmark),

 In various distinct projects, for instance funded by the Deutsche Forschungsgemeinschaft (DFG), molecular manipulations in cells are combined with high resolution imaging and biophysical measurements or mathematical modelling (Martin Falcke, Berlin).
 Both at TU Braunschweig (Biocenter and BRICS) and at HZI, we are currently establishing and/or extending on already established collaborations, for instance with HZI-departments Structure and Function of Proteins (Wulf Blankenfeldt), Cell Biology (Theresia Stradal) or Research Groups ZEIM (Manfred Rohde) and CPRO (Lothar Jänsch), as well as at TU with Martin Korte and Kristin Michaelsen-Preusse (Zoological Institute) or Peter Jomo Walla (Institute for Physical and Theoretical Chemistry).